Asbestos in Makeup

 Have you ever looked at the label on the back of your foundation or serum?

 You probably don’t recognise many ingredients; however, some may be harmful when inhaled, ingested, or used over a long time.

-One hazard that has been included in makeup products throughout the years is asbestos.
+One hazard included in makeup products throughout the years is asbestos.

-This mined fibre has gained recent news coverage due to contamination in several types of cosmetics, as well as multi-purpose products like Johnson & Johnson’s baby powder.
+This mined fibre has gained recent news coverage due to contamination in several types of cosmetics and multi-purpose products like Johnson & Johnson’s baby powder.

 While asbestos is not a common ingredient in beauty and skincare, it can happen.

-I have had my own journey with asbestos, mesothelioma, a rare but terrible cancer that is caused by asbestos exposure, took my fathers life, which, as you can imagine, devastated my family.
+I have had my journey with asbestos, mesothelioma, a rare but terrible cancer caused by asbestos exposure, took my father’s life, which, as you can imagine, devastated my family.

 What is asbestos?

 While asbestos is a mineral, it has fibre like qualities that are curly, long, pliable threads or short, need-like, and inflexible.
 You may not see all of these characteristics if you encounter asbestos, as asbestos fibres are generally invisible to the naked eye.

 The ability for asbestos to fall apart and disintegrate is called friability.
 If a type of asbestos is categorised as friable, it is more dangerous as the fibres are disrupted and can enter the body by inhalation or ingestion.

 The peak of asbestos mining occurred in the early 1970s and, from then, declined steadily as new studies connected asbestos to serious health effects.
-During the period of widespread asbestos use, this mineral was an additive in-home and manufacturing products.
-Asbestos was known to be strength, fireproof, and chemical resistant abilities.
+This mineral was an additive in-home and manufacturing products during widespread asbestos use.
+Asbestos was known to be strong, fireproof, and chemical resistant abilities.

 The deposits are located near natural talc and vermiculite mines, where asbestos could contaminate these other minerals.